 - effective management and support

-- I flexible working
+- flexible workingsafe working

-- safe working environment
+- environment

 - staff involvement & consultation

 - equality & diversity

 The assessor's report and feedback from this confidential process will help the hospital to continue their progress in improving staff and patient experience.
 The Whittington recognises there is more work to do and is very proud to have achieved this accreditation.